NURSING 1008 - Professional & Ethical Nursing Practice Considerations

 Course Learning Outcomes

-1 Explain interprofessional practice to patients, clients, families and other professionals and describe the areas of practice of other health professions.
-2 Identify the connections between critical thinking, problem-solving and the nursing process and how to apply this process in a range of clinical situations.
-3 Recognise and discuss a range of ethical and professional issues that affect contemporary nursing practice.
+1 Identify the connections between critical thinking, problem-solving and the principles of ethical practice.
+2 Explain the role of reflective practice for health professionals and delevop skills in applying this to adhering to the NMBA standards.
+3 Recognise and discuss the range of ethical and professional issues that affect contemporary nursing practice.
 4 Recognise the impact of nursing on the individual nurse and develop effective strategies towards self-care.
-5 Discuss the range of past and present factors impacting on the health of Aboriginal populations.
-6 Recognise the need for and apply nursing practice which incorporates attention to cultural diversity in healthcare 7 Recognise diversity and range of mental health issues and discuss the ‘first aid’ response to care for individuals affected 8 Understand the role of the use of alcohol, tobacco and other drugs in the health of Australians
+5 Discuss the range of factors impacting on the health of the wide range of Australian populations and the role of social determinants on this.
+6 Recognise the need for cultural competence and apply nursing practice which incorporates attention to cultural diversity in healthcare 7 Recognise the diversity of mental health issues and discuss the mental health first aid response to care for affected individuals 8 Understand the use of alcohol, tobacco and other drugs in the population and the impact on the health of Australians

 University Graduate Attributes